eduardocasino/vmsmount/readme.txt

 BUILD

-  VMSMOUNT was built with OpenWatcom 2.0 toolkit.
+  VMSMOUNT was built with OpenWatcom 2.0 toolkit, cross compiling on Linux (or WSL).
 Compile with 'wmake' or 'wmake DEBUG=y' to add debugging support.

+  For building the unicode conversion tables from source, native GCC is needed.
+Just type 'wmake tables'.

 BUGS

  * When used with DOSLFN in FreeDOS, "." and ".." appear corrupted